 Perhaps not all that surprising that real world experience might interfere with that inflation question?

-And we’re back to that same counter-question.
+And we’re back to that same counter-question about banks.

 What Felix Salmon Thinks